 You may find a local novice comic willing to work your event for $50.
 But you get what you pay for.
 It takes at least a decade of experience to become competent as a comedian, and that’s the minimum skill level you want for someone you’re hiring for your event.

 Often a comedian will ask questions before discussing a fee.
 Don’t be in a rush– we ask because often we’d prefer to perform for less money in front of a smaller group or for a charity and give you the entertainment you deserve, rather than turn the job down entirely.
 But don’t expect the same treatment if you’re a group of three thousand investment bankers.
 You won’t provide your expert services to the local small business for a fraction of your normal fee– please don’t hold it against us that we will.

 Keep this in mind– you’re probably spending between $30 and $100 per person just for the food.
 How much of your budget is going towards the entertainment?
 Which will be better remembered?
 What will people be talking about next week or next year?
-Nobody will remember two weeks later if they ate steak or chicken, or whether the dessert was ice cream or hand-made pastries.
+Nobody will remember two weeks later if they ate steak or chicken unless they get food poisoning, or whether the dessert was ice cream or hand-made pastries.
 But because the comedian gave them a great time they’ll have fond memories of your event.